Hong Kong protesters gather on anniversary of mob attack

 Some protesters held blank sheets of paper to oppose the "evil" law they say has criminalised free speech.

-"I've had lots of feelings of disappointment in these past few weeks," said Lok, an 18-year-old student dressed in a black shirt and shorts, conceding the turnout was less than he had hoped.
+"I've had lots of feelings of disappointment in these past few weeks," said Lok, an 18-year-old student dressed in a black shirt and shorts, typical of protesters, conceding the turnout was less than he had hoped.
 "But Hong Kong people should still keep the revolutionary spirit, and fight for their freedoms."

+The police said in a statement that five people had been arrested in Yuen Long, including a 52-year-old man suspected of breaching the national security law and pro-democracy lawmaker Ted Hui.

 PROTESTERS DEMAND JUSTICE